jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 ### Off-hours support

 This is a benefit I have not seen mentioned many other places.
 Off-hours support becomes much easier if you are working remotely.
-The actions you would take for an urgent alert at 1 AM are the same actions you would make at 1 PM.
+The actions you would take for an urgent alert at 1 AM are the same actions you would take at 1 PM.

 When you get that 1 AM page you don't have to struggle to remember how you check production while at home; this is an activity you do on a regular basis.
 You know what you need to do.
 You don't have to remember how to VPN into your company's network; you do that every day.